pgroonga/pgroonga.github.io/reference/streaming-replication.md

 Here are steps to configure PostgreSQL built-in WAL based streaming replication for PGroonga. "[normal]" tag means that the step is a normal step for streaming replication. "[special]" tag means that the step is a PGroonga specific step.

-  1. [normal] Install PostgreSQL on master and slaves
+  1. [normal] Install PostgreSQL on primary and standbys

-  2. [special] Install PGroonga on master and slaves
+  2. [special] Install PGroonga on primary and standbys

-  3. [normal] Initialize PostgreSQL database on master
+  3. [normal] Initialize PostgreSQL database on primary

-  4. [normal] Add some streaming replication configurations to `postgresql.conf` and `pg_hba.conf` on master
+  4. [normal] Add some streaming replication configurations to `postgresql.conf` and `pg_hba.conf` on primary

-  5. [special] Add some PGroonga related configurations to `postgresql.conf` on master
+  5. [special] Add some PGroonga related configurations to `postgresql.conf` on primary

-  6. [normal] Insert data on master
+  6. [normal] Insert data on primary

-  7. [special] Create a PGroonga index on master
+  7. [special] Create a PGroonga index on primary

-  8. [special] Flush PGroonga related data on master
+  8. [special] Flush PGroonga related data on primary

-  9. [normal] Run `pg_basebackup` on slaves
+  9. [normal] Run `pg_basebackup` on standbys

-  10. [normal] Add some streaming replication configurations to `postgresql.conf` on slaves
+  10. [normal] Add some streaming replication configurations to `postgresql.conf` on standbys

+  11. [special] Add some PGroonga's WAL configurations to `postgresql.conf` on standbys

-  11. [normal] Start PostgreSQL on slaves
+  12. [normal] Start PostgreSQL on standbys

 ## Example environment

 This document uses the following environment:

-  * Master:
+  * Primary:

     * OS: CentOS 7